 - If the person is in a traditional Aboriginal or Torres Strait Islander marriage, select ‘Married’.

 Information on de facto relationships is derived from responses to the Relationship in household question and output in the Social marital status (MDCP) variable.

 Due to the amendments to the Marriage Act 1961 in 2017, all couples are able to identify as being in registered marriages.
-While the categories for the variable have not changed, more people may be applicable in category 5 – Married.
+While the categories for the variable have not changed, more people are in scope of category 5 - Married.